-As mentioned above, microloans don’t require elite credit scores from their applicants.
+As mentioned above, microloans don’t require elite credit scores.

-Still, you should know what your personal and business credit scores are, and do your best to clean them up before applying for any kind of loan.
+Still, you should know what your personal and business credit scores are, and do your best to clean them up before requesting any kind of loan.

 It’s good financial upkeep, and the better your credit score, the better your interest rate and terms will be.